 Epigenomic regulation of enhancers

 PPARγ is a ligand-activated transcription factor (TF) and a master regulator of adipogenesis.
 In search for novel PPARγ cofactors, we identified a nuclear protein complex that contains MLL3/MLL4 and the H3K27 demethylase UTX (KDM6A) (JBC 2007, PNAS 2007).
 MLL3/4 and UTX are tumor suppressors highly mutated in many types of cancers as well as Kabuki syndrome and congenital heart disease (Development 2016, Development 2020, Nat Cell Biol 2023, reviewed in Gene 2017, MCB 2020).
 We have shown:

-- MLL3/4 colocalize with lineage-determining TFs on enhancers and are required for enhancer activation, cell-type-specific gene expression, and cell differentiation (eLife 2013, ).
+- MLL3/4 colocalize with lineage-determining TFs (LDTFs) on enhancers and are required for enhancer activation, cell-type-specific gene expression, and cell differentiation (eLife 2013).
 MLL3/4 control cell fate transition by orchestrating H3K27 acetyltransferases CBP/p300-mediated enhancer activation (PNAS 2016, NAR 2017).

 - The epigenomic reader Brd4 binds to active enhancers to control cell identity gene induction in adipogenesis and myogenesis.
 Our data suggest a model of sequential actions of epigenomic regulators on enhancers: 1) LDTFs recruit MLL3/4 to prime enhancers, 2) MLL3/4 facilitate the binding of CBP/p300, which activate enhancers, 3) Brd4 recognizes active enhancers and recruits Mediator and RNA Polymerase II to activate cell-type-specific gene expression (Nat Commun 2017).

 Epigenomic regulation of adipose tissue development and expansion

-Epigenomic mechanisms play critical roles in adipogenesis and PPARγ target gene expression (reviewed in MCB 2019).
+Epigenomic mechanisms play critical roles in adipose tissue development (adipogenesis, reviewed in MCB 2019) and expansion.
 We have shown:

 - H3K4 methyltransferases MLL3/4 and associated PTIP directly control the induction of principal adipogenic TFs PPARγ and C/EBPα and are essential for adipogenesis (Cell Metab 2009, eLife 2013).
 MLL3/4-associated PAGR1 regulates adipogenesis by controlling induction of C/EBPβ and C/EBPδ (MCB 2020b).